Azure-Samples/msdocs-azure-tables-sdk-python-flask/README.md

-# Azure-Data-Tables sample application
+# Azure Data Tables sample application

 This is the sample project for using tha [Azure-Data-Tables SDK](https://pypi.org/project/azure-data-tables/) library with the Azure Cosmos DB Table API.
-The quickstart for this application is located at [https://docs.microsoft.com/en-us/azure/cosmos-db/table/create-table-python](https://docs.microsoft.com/en-us/azure/cosmos-db/table/how-to-use-python).
+The quickstart for this application is located at [https://docs.microsoft.com/azure/cosmos-db/table/create-table-python](https://docs.microsoft.com/azure/cosmos-db/table/how-to-use-python).

 ## Features

-This project demonstrates how to access the Cosmos DB Table API from a python application using the Azure.Data.Tables package in the Azure SDK.
-The Cosmos DB Table API is a schemaless NoSQL data store used to store tabular data.
-Each row in an Azure Cosmos DB table has a partition key and row key which together form a unique key for the row.
+This project demonstrates how to access the Storage Table or Cosmos DB Table API from a python application using the azure-data-tables package in the Azure SDK.
+The Storage Table and Cosmos DB Table API are a schemaless NoSQL data store used to store tabular data.
+Each row in the Storage Table and Cosmos DB table have a partition key and row key which together form a unique key for the row.
 All other properties (columns) of the row are dynamically added when objects are stored in the table.
 In this way, there is no need to specify the properties (columns) of a table ahead of time as they are automatically added as needed.
 If an object is loaded to the table that has new properties, the corresponding properties on the table will created automatically.

 This sample application is based around storing weather data.
 A base set of properties (temperature, humidity, pressure, wind direction, and wind speed) are stored for each observation loaded to a table.
 However, the GUI can be used to create and store weather observations with additional properties (cloud cover, UV index, air quality index, etc) to demonstrate how the Table API automatically adds properties to a table as needed.
 The ability to automatically extend a table in this way is useful for any application where the data sent to the application may dynamically change at any time.